apetenchea/cdroot/source/_posts/tushita-mediation-centre.md

 let alone something you find displeasing or worthless.
 The body that you identify yourself with is going to get old and eventually become unusable.
 It is only the mind that crosses over to the next life.
 However, you are never going to get again _exactly_ this combination of body and mind, which you call "I".
 Make the best out of this opportunity.
+> We are often too concerned with what's going to happen in a non-existent future.
+Some people are living for a mere
+> projection.

 Remember kindness.
 Every person you know has been once a stranger to you.
 In Buddhism, they even go one step further and say that every person you know has been your mother in a past life.
 They have taken care of you, fed you, and protected